au en false false Default

 • A recovery is when economic growth, after the trough of a contraction, starts to head toward growth.

-The Purchasing Managers' Index (PMI) is an index used to measure the prevailing direction of economic trends in the manufacturing and service sectors.
+While the temperature points to a change in season, the Purchasing Managers' Index (PMI) is often used as an indicator for changes in economic cycle.
+The PMI is an index used to measure the prevailing direction of economic trends in the manufacturing and service sectors.
 It measures the change in production levels across the economy from month-to-month so is considered a key indicator of the state of the economy.
 The chart below shows the three-month rolling PMI changes since 1997, highlighting the stage of the economic cycle at that time.

 Chart 2: ISM Manufacturing PMI Index